 How Do You Preserve or Dry Cut Coneflowers?

-Coneflowers don’t just make great fresh-cut flowers, and they also perform well as dried flowers.
+Coneflowers don’t just make great fresh-cut flowers, they also perform well as dried flowers.
 Both coneflower flower heads and seed heads can be dried and used in vase displays.
-Seed heads can be left to die and dry naturally on the plant, then snipped off and used straight away.
+Seed heads can be left to die and dry naturally on the plant, then snipped off and used immediately.

 If you want to dry them, Echinacea flower heads can be harvested anytime during the flowering season.
 Choose stems with flowers that are fully open for the best results.
 The flower heads should be fully dry within one or two days and will last for up to six months.